yanfeiguan/high-throughput-QM/README.md

 You can write your own submitting bash script based on this example.

 ## Note
 Due to the complexity of QM calculations and very different configurations of different HPCs, this workflow need to be carefully configured based on your HPC cluster.
+On this repo, this workflow is implemented to run NMR chemical shift calculations though, in principle, you can easily revise this workflow for any QM properties including molecular properties, atomic properties, and bond properties.
+For new properties, the `worker/file_parser.py` need to be revised to grab the corresponding properties from the Gaussian output file.